tnosaj/resume/README.md

 - All in clusters running at least 3 nodes
 - Very interesting (i.E. challenging) to scale

+#### GitLab
+- Run at scale (gitlab.com) as well as company wide implementations.
+- Experience with the joys and pains of CI implementation and administration.

 ### --automate
+(Automation, testing and auditing is inevitable in today’s world of highly fluctuant infrastructure)

 #### Chef
-- Apart from coffee, my greatest passion is automation
+- Wrote and deployed cookbooks for every aspect of Runtastic's infrastructure
 - Try to ensure that all infrastructure code has full test coverage
 - Test-Kitchen, inspec and chefspec are my friends

-- While Chef is not the answer to world hunger, an automation tool with its feature set especially regarding testing and auditing is inevitable in today’s world of highly fluctuant infrastructure.
+#### Ansible
+- Wrote and deployed roles to automate cache layer deployments
+- Discovered the love/hate relationship in the python's jinja2

+#### Terraform
+- Compiled modules to simplify complex deployments
+- Wrote a provider to interface with OpenNebula
+- Used to deploy all aspects of Cabify's non application layer infrastructure

 ### --monitor
+(No observability, means not knowing anything)

 #### Nagios3
 - Wrote and deployed numerous checks